-Rake Narang: What are the unique requirements of securing government technology and how does Fixmo meet them?
+Info Security PG: What are the unique requirements of securing government technology and how does Fixmo meet them?

 Rick Segal: Government and Defense agencies have to strike a delicate balance.
 They are looking to take full advantage of the latest commercial-grade smartphones and tablets, but are not willing to sacrifice government-grade security or compliance.
 But this is not an easy task, and no one wants to be on the front page of the Wall Street Journal as the result of a data leak from an iPad.